sjscott84/react-intro/README.md

 component up further.

-Create a new file, `src/components/row/row.jsx`, into which we'll set up a component and copy over some of the logic from Table:
+Create a new file, `src/components/row/row.jsx`, into which we'll set up a Class component and copy over some of the logic from Table:

 ```
 import React, { Component, } from 'react';
 import PropTypes from 'prop-types';

 class Row extends Component {

   render () {
     let name = this.props.mp.name.split(',');
     name = name.reverse().join(' ');

     return (
       <tr>
         <td>{name}</td>